turbot/tailpipe-docs/docs/collect/configure.md

 }
 ```

-A default connection (e.g. `connection.aws.default`) always exists; it can be overridden in a `.tpc` file.
+Connection types are defined in plugins.
+Each type creates a [default connection](/docs/reference/config-files/connection#default-connections) (e.g., `connection.aws.default`), which can be overridden in a `.tpc` file.
 Each plugin has its own default credential resolution.
-Tailpipe defines a [connection type](/docs/reference/config-files/connection) for each plugin.